 Other times, they might want the same food again.
 So the best idea is to continue to experiment.
 Also, give him new items to try while keeping his regular favourite on stand-by.

 #7 Stay Away From ‘Fortified Foods’

 Most baby food companies repackage their products with the word ‘fortified.’
 For the uninitiated, fortified foods are ones in which extra nutrients are added.

 But many of these fortified foods are actually unhealthy for toddlers.
 So stay away from fortified soy, rice, almond milk or beverages.

 Never make them your child’s main meal items.
 Instead, opt for products made out of cow’s milk or your own breast milk.

-#8 Supervise your toddler
+#8 Supervise Your Toddler

 While serving food, keep the pieces small.
 So if you give him a fruit, it should be cut in bite-size pieces.
 Also always supervise him when he eats, so there is no danger of choking.
 Mealtimes are a time to enjoy a nice bonding session together.

-By practicing these points, your toddler meal plans will succeed and your child will not only develop healthy eating habits, he will also be able to set a feeding schedule.
+By practicing these points, your toddler meal plans will succeed and your child will not only develop healthy eating habits, but he will also be able to set a feeding schedule.